 To make this chart more readable, we’ll move the lowest salary bar next to the highest salary bar.
 Click “Chart options” to open the options dialog.
 This is where you can customize the appearance of the chart, such as the title and subtitle, font size, orientation, axis labels, and legend values.
 In the General tab is a series of checkboxes that toggle various features of the chart.
 Uncheck “Stacked” to display the two measures as two separate bars.
 Click “Apply” to save the changes.

-Now we have a much clearer view of our employees’ salaries.
+Now we have a much more unobstructed view of our employees’ salaries.
 With “Show Tooltips” enabled, you can hover the mouse over any one of the bars to see the actual values.
 You can also display the values within the chart itself by clicking the “Series” tab and checking “Value labels”.

 Chart 2: Employee Salaries Over Time